CLI Tool

 Test multiple GitHub issues at once.

-runhuman github bulk-test --repo owner/repo --label needs-testing
+runhuman github bulk-test -r owner/repo -u https://google.com -l needs-testing

-runhuman github bulk-test --repo owner/repo --numbers 42,43,44
+runhuman github bulk-test -r owner/repo -u https://google.com -n 5

 Options: